tquanghuy/GCP-ACE/4-Compute-Engine.md

   gcloud compute routers nats create NAT_NAME --router=ROUTER_NAME --region=REGION --nat-all-subnet-ip-ranges --auto-allocate-nat-external-ips
   ```
 - **Key exam scenario**: "VM without external IP needs internet access" → Answer: Configure Cloud NAT (requires Cloud Router)

+## Forwarding Rules

+### Definition
+- **Purpose**: Forwarding rules are used to direct traffic to specific target resources based on protocol and IP address.
+- **Key Exam Points**:
+  - Forwarding rules are **regional resources**.
+  - They can direct traffic to **target instances**, **target pools**, **target HTTP(S) proxies**, or **target VPN gateways**.

+### Types
+- **Internal Forwarding Rules**:
+  - Used for internal load balancing.
+  - Direct traffic within a VPC.
+  - Support TCP/UDP protocols.
+- **External Forwarding Rules**:
+  - Used for external load balancing.
+  - Direct traffic from the internet to Google Cloud resources.
+  - Support HTTP(S), TCP, SSL Proxy, and UDP protocols.

+### Key Features
+- **Protocol Support**: Specify the protocol (e.g., TCP, UDP, HTTP).
+- **IP Address**: Can use ephemeral or static IP addresses.
+- **Port Range**: Define specific ports or ranges for traffic.

+### Best Practices
+- Use **static IP addresses** for production workloads to ensure consistent IPs.
+- Ensure forwarding rules are in the same region as the target resource.
+- Use appropriate firewall rules to allow traffic to the forwarding rule's target.

+### Exam Tips
+- Forwarding rules are required for both **internal** and **external** load balancers.
+- Internal forwarding rules are limited to traffic within the same VPC.
+- External forwarding rules can handle traffic from the internet or other networks.

 ## Common Actions